enspiral/handbook/src/agreements/nodes.md

 The Foundation Board has the power to approve requests for new Nodes and dissolve inactive / rogue Nodes.

-## Node Hosts
+## Node Hosts ("Reps")

-Each node is expected to have at least two node hosts who are responsible for communicating with the Foundation Board and the wider network.
+Each node is expected to have at least two node hosts, sometimes called "node reps", who are responsible for communicating with the Foundation Board and the wider network.

 ## Joining / leaving process